 If your pockets are jingling with foreign currency and you want to deposit it into your bank, you’ll have to exchange it into U.S. dollars first.
 If you live in a major city or have an account at a larger bank, you may not have too much trouble accomplishing this.
 If not, you might have to shop around a bit for another bank or business that can help.
 Let’s take a closer look at how this works.

 It may save time if you contact your own bank or credit union (or look on its website) to see if it offers foreign currency exchange services.
-Many financial institutions require that you have a checking, savings, or money market account with them in order to do an exchange.
+Many financial institutions require that you have a checking or savings account with them in order to do an exchange.
 This could wind up being a win-win for you.

-If they do offer to exchange foreign currency, you may want to schedule an appointment to make the exchange — even if you’re a regular at your local branch — instead of just going in and heading to the nearest teller.
+If they do offer to exchange foreign currency, you may want to schedule an appointment to make the exchange instead of just going in and heading to the nearest teller.
 That way, you can be sure the bank staff is ready for the transaction, that it can take the currency you’re carrying, and that a knowledgeable person will be on hand to assist you and answer your questions.
 You can call your branch, or you may be able to make the appointment online or on the bank’s mobile app.

 2. Find a Bank to Convert Foreign Currency to U.S. Dollars

 If your bank can’t do the exchange, another financial institution may be willing to work with you.
-But again, you might save on time and frustration if you check in advance and are clear about the type of currency you have, how much you have, and whether you have to have an account with that financial institution.
-This will save you time and energy versus just strolling into local bricks and mortar banks.
+It’s a good idea to reach out in advance and be clear about the type of currency you have, how much you have, and whether you have to have an account with that financial institution.
+This will save you time and energy versus just strolling into local brick-and-mortar banks.

 3. Sell Foreign Currency to Buyer of Choice